MyTech78/PowerShell_Hardware_Report/README.md

     PS C:\>.\Hardware_Report.ps1 -ImputFile ".\Computers.txt" -OutputFile ".\computerReport.csv"

-    assuming you are in the the correct path in powershell and the Computers.txt is in the same folder as the Hardware_Report.ps1 then the computerReport.csv will be generated in the same location.
+    assuming you are in the correct path in PowerShell and the Computers.txt is in the same folder as the Hardware_Report.ps1 then the computerReport.csv will be generated in the same location.